sub007ak/ggit/README.md

 - git init : to initialize current
 - git clone <url> : to bring the repo from <URL> to current folder
-- git status : tell the status of current repo and its state = git add <FILE> : add file to staging area
+- git status : tell the status of current repo and its state -This is just line
+= git add <FILE> : add file to staging area
 - git commit : open text editor  to write commit message.
+- git commit -m <message> :  write one line message to commit history
+- git log : shows the commit logs
+- git log --oneline : log of one line